Tenant resources¶

 TRAC uses service accounts to access repositories and for private repositories, the service account needs to be authenticated using a token.

-To add a private repo, first authenticate yourself using one of the methods at the top of the page.
+To add a private repo, authenticate yourself using one of two methods.

 Note